shivenigma/php-mistakes/README.md

 *nowadays we work for others people too, we share code and contribute with others developers, so this is a must guide*
 ####8.
 Learn [PHP Frameworks](https://github.com/ziadoz/awesome-php#frameworks) like [Symfony](http://symfony.com/) before learn PHP
 *If you don't dominate OOP, ORM, interfaces, abstract classes,  annotations and other basics in PHP  you can not expect to  really understand what are you winning with this Framework*
+####8.
+Using mysql_* functions
+*Mysql extension is deprecated and removed from the upcoming php7, you should be using mysqli or even better PDO for database operations*
 ###Contribute
 #####Miss some others common mistake ?
 Make Edit and make a [Pull Request](https://github.com/juliomatcom/php-mistakes/compare "Pull request")